Bernard-A/IoTRoam-Tutorial/Network-Application-Server-Setup.md

 $ psql -h localhost -U chirpstack_ns -W chirpstack_ns
 ```

-###	Obtaining and Installing the ChirpStack Network Server
+###	Obtaining and Installing the ChirpStack NS

-The binary for ChirpStack Network Server is accessible following the link: https://www.chirpstack.io/network-server/overview/downloads/
+Download the [binary] for ChirpStack NS.

-Setup the Network Server, either using the binary from the link above, or by using Debian package manager.
+Setup the NS, either using the binary from the link above, or by using Debian package manager.
 To install from the package manager, you will also need “apt-transport-https” to connect to the repository.

 ```sh
 $ sudo apt install apt-transport-https